namitkumarsingh97/instagram-scraper/README.md

 # Instagram Scraper

 Instagram Scraper is a Node.js application that allows users to scrape posts from public Instagram profiles.
-It is built using Express.js, body-parser, cors, and Puppeteer.
+It is built using Express.js, body-parser, cors, and Puppeteer

 ## Table of Contents